 Our 3rd performance of the season, in March, featured English composers Elgar, Parry and Stanford.
 Also in March, we hosted a very well-attended open rehearsal of Mozart’s Requiem.

-We now look forward to our coffee morning on Saturday April 25th, and our final concert of this session in Glasgow Cathedral.
+We now look forward to our final concert of this session on May 16th in Glasgow Cathedral.

 We are always keen to recruit new members.
 Have a look through our website and if you feel you’d like to be a part of Bearsden Choir, please do get in touch.
 You can be assured of a very warm welcome and much fun!